Computing the Walls Associated to Bridgeland Stability Conditions on Projective Surfaces

 We have seen in Remark \ref{r:upperbound} that there is an upper bound for the centres of the walls.
 We now show that the centres of actual walls are also bounded below as well (at least for a large class of $v$).
 This follows theoretically from the work of Lo and Qin (\cite[Theorem 1.1(ii)]{LoQin}) who show that in each ray there are no walls for t sufficiently large.
 Their construction is not constructive and our aim here is to use the Nested Wall Theorem to compute explicit bounds.

 We prove this in a series of lemmas.
 For these technical lemmas we need some parameters from the surface.
-Let $\tilde g=\gcd_{E}(c_1(E)\cdot\omega)$.
-Then $g/\tilde g=g'$ is an integer and $y_1g'$ is always an integer (even though $y_1$ may not be).
-For any $v$ we let $p=\gcd(r(v),c_1(v)\cdot\omega/\tilde g)=\gcd(x,y_1g')$ in the notation of the previous section.
+Let $\tilde g=\gcd_{E}(c_1(E)\cdot\omega)$ over all sheaves $E$.
+Then $g/\tilde g=g'$ is an integer and $\tilde y_1=y_1g'$ is always an integer (even though $y_1$ may not be).
+Initially we shall assume that $x=r(v)\neq0$ and deal with the $x=0$ case afterwards.
+For any such $v$ we let $p=\gcd(r(v),c_1(v)\cdot\omega/\tilde g)=\gcd(x,\tilde y_1)$ in the notation of the previous section.
 What we do in the lemma is to show that if we choose $s$ sufficiently close to $y_1/x$ we can ensure that there are no subsheaves of $E$ in $A_s$.
-We have to work harder to show that there can be no $\mu_Z$-destabilising objects of rank bigger than $r(E)$.
+We have to work harder to show that there can be no $\mu_Z$-destabilizing objects of rank bigger than $r(E)$.
 When $p=1$ it turns out that the same bound works but we have to go closer to $y_1/x$ if $p>1$.